 A Guide Through M&A – Types of Mergers and Acquisitions

-With businesses focused on expansion and increasing market presence, Mergers and Acquisitions (M&A) is a step towards this direction and an equally rewarding process.
+With businesses focused on expansion and increasing market presence, Mergers and Acquisitions (M&A) are a step in this direction and an equally rewarding process.
 But how do acquiring firms go about the M&A process?

-Mergers and Acquisitions can seem as easy as two firms coming together but there’s more to the term than what meets the eye.
-The process can be quite a cumbersome task involving a lot of paperwork, legalities and more.
+Mergers and Acquisitions may seem easy, with two firms coming together, but there’s more to them than meets the eye.
+The process can be quite cumbersome, involving a lot of paperwork, legalities, and more.

-Here, we will see the different types of Mergers and Acquisitions.
+Here, we will examine the different types of mergers and acquisitions.

 Types of Mergers: